 Thin content – Pages with low amounts of relevant content or a small number of pages with good quality content.

 Duplicate content – Copy that is online in more than one place.
-It might be on the same site or duplicate content found on another site.
+It might be on the same web page or duplicate content found on another page.

 #53 What was the Penguin update?